beynar/syncrostate/README.md

 Inspired by [Syncedstore](https://github.com/yousefed/SyncedStore), SyncroState modernizes the approach with Svelte 5's powerful reactivity system to create a more flexible and intuitive developer experience.

+> **Note to Svelte Hackathon Organizers**
+>
+> This project is my submission for the Svelte Hackathon.
+Thank you for organizing this amazing event!
+>
+> For testing: You can run the test suite in the `/package` folder using the `test:unit` command or run the sveltekit app inside the `/package` folder using the `dev` command or run the demo in the `/demo` folder using the `dev` command.
+>
+> ⚠️ The demo uses a public Liveblocks API key which may become rate-limited.
+I recommend using your own API key for thorough testing.

 ## Features

 - 🚀 **Powered by Yjs** - Industry-leading CRDT for conflict-free real-time collaboration